Art Shires

 Charles Arthur Shires (August 13, 1906 – July 13, 1967) was an American professional baseball player.
 He played in Major League Baseball as a first baseman for the Chicago White Sox, Washington Senators and Boston Braves.
 In a four-year major league career, Shires played in 290 games, accumulating 287 hits in 986 at bats for a .291 career batting average along with 11 home runs, 119 runs batted in, an on-base percentage of .347, and a .988 fielding percentage.

-Shires was a colorful personality with a penchant for self-praise, giving himself the nickname, Arthur The Great Shires and, earning the nickname of "What-a-Man" from reporters.
+Shires was a colorful personality with a penchant for self-praise, earning himself the nickname, Arthur The Great Shires.

 Early life

 Art Shires was born on August 13, 1906, to Josh and Sallee Shires.
 He was one of nine children; his brother, Leonard, played professional baseball for nine seasons.
 He attended Waxahachie High School and played for the school's baseball team.
 While still in high school, he first tried out for the Washington Senators, who chose not to sign him, before beginning his professional career in Texas after graduation.
 Shires began his professional baseball career in 1926 at the age of 19 with the Waco Cubs of the Texas League.
 During this time, Shires assumed the fake identity of “Dana Prince” and enrolled at Marshall University where he joined the football team as a punter.
 His ruse was discovered shortly thereafter by Athletic Director Roy Hawley who immediately made him ineligible, ending his collegiate football career barely after it had begun.
 In his short career though, he kicked an 80 yard punt which set a school record until it was eventually beaten in 2017 by Kaare Vedvik.
 In 1928 he had a .387 batting average with 11 home runs in 108 games for Waco and, on July 31, his contract was purchased by the Chicago White Sox.